JOE CLIFFORD’S ‘LAMENTATION’

 If you like middle-grade/young adult fantasy, Donna Galanti’s “Joshua and the Lightning Road” is a good choice.
 (2015.)
 Study this for how to hook readers right out of the [literary] gate, how to craft a very likeable main character/protagonist we root for, and how to press hurdles and obstacles in on that protagonist and find creative ways to force that character through the hurdles out to the other side.
 Also, study her writing for short, active-voice, well-executed sentences that engage the reader and draw them in.

-And finally, most recently, Joe Clifford’s “Lamentation.”
+And, finally, Joe Clifford’s “Lamentation.”
 (2014.)
-Study this book for, again, craft on a line-by-line basis (this guy obviously snagged his MFA at some point), deft awareness of his particular genre (thriller/mystery/noir), articulate plotting (quite complex), and complex characters.
+Study this book for, again, craft on a line-by-line basis (this guy obviously snagged his MFA at some point), deft awareness of his particular genre (thriller/mystery/noir), articulate plotting (quite layered), and complex characters.

 But then something shifted.
 First off, Joe’s writing is spectacular.
 He can spin a yarn like nobody’s business.
 His sentences sparkle with brisk muscularity, and the paragraphs and scenes move us from point A to point B without too much interruption.
-Within all this are characters we begin to care about.
+Within all this are characters we begin, slowly, to care about.
 Why?
-Because, though they are not middle-class, professional, outwardly nice/kind/polite, or externally sensitive (and are, in fact, quite crude), they are also complex and real-feeling and altogether human.
-In short, we care about Jay Porter because, if we’re honest with ourselves, we can relate.
+Because, though they are not middleclass, professional, outwardly nice/kind/polite, or externally sensitive people (and are, in fact, quite crude), they are complex and real-feeling and altogether, in the end, human.
+In short, we finally do care about Jay Porter because, if we’re honest with ourselves, we can relate.
+We empathize.
+Some part of our hearts and minds gets this, the lurid, dark and gritty side of human frailty and nature.
 At least to an extent.

 Over the course of the novel we begin to realize that things aren’t quite as they perhaps seemed on the surface (surprise, surprise).
 Maybe Jay is more than just some gruff, out-of-work 30-year-old who’s wounded from his folks’ car crash death 20 years prior.
 Maybe it’s about more than just saving his brother from himself.
-And the complexity increases when we follow Jay’s rocky relationship with an ex girlfriend (also the mother of his two-year-old son), his past with applying to college and almost going but choosing to work in their small New Hampshire, 3,000-population town instead, and his ambivalence around helping his brother, whom he loves deeply, deciding whether to let him suffer the consequences of his own actions.
+And the complexity increases when we follow Jay’s rocky relationship with an ex girlfriend (also the mother of his two-year-old son), his past with applying to college and almost going but choosing to work in their small, New Hampshire, 3,000-population town instead, and his ambivalence around helping his brother, whom he loves deeply, deciding whether to let him suffer the consequences of his own actions or step in, like always, and save the day.

 So if you like dark, give this a try.
-Unless, of course, you’re too scared.
+Unless, of course, you’re too scared J (That’s a challenge.)

 “You said it.
 Let’s edit.”